João Scognamiglio Clá Dias

-João Scognamiglio Clá Dias (15 August 1939 – 1 November 2024) was a Brazilian Roman Catholic priest and religious writer.
-He was the founder of the Heralds of the Gospel and was their Superior General until his resignation on 2 June 2017.
-Dias was a member of the Marian Congregation of the Third Carmelite Order from 23 May 1956, and was ordained a Roman Catholic priest on 15 June 2004.
-He was also the Honorary Canon of the Papal Basilica of St. Mary Major in Rome.
-He died on 1 November 2024, at the age of 85.
+João Scognamiglio Clá Dias (15 August 1939 – 1 November 2024) was a Brazilian Catholic priest, religious writer and founder of the Heralds of the Gospel, serving as their superior general until his resignation in 2017.
+Clá Dias joined the Marian Congregation of the Third Order Carmelites in 1956, and was ordained a priest in 2004.

+In 2008 he was made honorary canon of the Papal Basilica of St. Mary Major in Rome, by Pope Benedict XVI.
+A year latter he also received the Pro Ecclesia et Pontifice Golden Cross for his services to the Church.
+He died in 2024, in Brazil, at the age of 85.

+Biography

 Early life and studies

 Dias was the son of a Spanish father, António Clá Díaz, born in Ceuta, and Annita Scognamiglio, born in São Paulo to Italian immigrant parents.
 He studied law at the Faculty of the Largo de São Francisco, in São Paulo.
 He had degrees in philosophy and theology at the Italian-Brazilian Universitarian Center, of São Paulo.
 He also was licentiated in Humanities by the Pontifícia Universidad Católica Madre y Maestra, of the Dominican Republic, a Master in Canon Law by the Pontifício Instituto de Direito Canônico of Rio de Janeiro, and a Doctorate in Canon Law by the Pontifical University of St. Thomas Aquinas, in Rome.
+Dias joined the Marian Congregation of the Third Carmelite Order in 1956, and was ordained a priest in 2004.

 Heralds of the Gospel

 Throughout the 20th century, Clá Dias was involved in several Catholic apostolates in Brazil.
 He decided to found the Heralds of the Gospel, a religious order, on 21 September 1999 and it was recognized on 22 February 2001 as an International Association of Pontifical Right by the Holy See.
 In 2005, he decided that the Heralds should include priests in their ranks.
 He, along with some other leading members of the Heralds, were ordained to the priesthood.

 On 14 September 2008, Pope Benedict XVI nominated Fr.
 Clá Dias as the Honorary Canon of the Papal Basilica of St. Mary Major in Rome and gave him the honorary title of "Monsignor".

-In recognition of Monsignor Clá Dias' long and dedicated service to the Church, on 15 August 2009, Pope Benedict XVI awarded him the "Pro Ecclesia et Pontifice" Golden Cross, one of the highest honors bestowed by the Supreme Pontiff.
+In recognition of Clá Dias' long and dedicated service to the Church, on 15 August 2009, Pope Benedict XVI awarded him the Pro Ecclesia et Pontifice Golden Cross.

-He was Superior General from the inception of the apostolate until his resignation on 2 June 2017, announced on 12 June 2017.
+He was superior general of the Heralds until his resignation on 2 June 2017.